brianegge/upnp-ups-service/README.md

 WantedBy=multi-user.target
 ```

+This code expects your system has python3 available.
+You can install the dependencies with ```pip3 install -r requirements.txt```

 Stuff you need:
  * A UPS with a USB interface, such as [TrippLite](https://amzn.to/2F5V4aA)
  * A Raspberry Pi or other linux based computer [Pi ZeroW](https://amzn.to/2qsbRdQ)